technowledgy/vue-h5p/README.md

 You can use the default slot to render a placeholder while the content is loading.

-The named slot "error" is rendered if a request to get the h5p JSON files fails, the slot-scope provides failed request as "response" object.
+The named slot "error" is rendered if a request to get the h5p JSON files fails, the slot-scope provides failed request as "error" object.

 ## Development